Big Lie: "UN drops call to outlaw 'defamation of religions'

 regrettable events

 Defamation is false and malicious.
-What is false about connecting the dots; Allah's sanctification of terror, his casting terror resulting in death, captivity & dispossession, Moe's bragging about terror making him victorious and the abominable act motivated by Allah's imperative, threat and promise?
+What is false about connecting the dots; Allah's sanctification of terror, his casting terror resulting in death, captivity & dispossession, Moe's bragging about terror making him victorious and the abominable act motivated by Allah's imperative, threat and promise?incite

 Pastor Jones was not inciting anyone to do anything more than incinerate the book which inspired the "Magnificent 19".
 Nothing was to be said, implied or illustrate to incite anyone to assault Muslims.
-He issued no war cry or call to arms and implied none.
+He issued no war cry or call to arms and implied none.hatred

 It is only natural for a nation under attack and threat of attack to hate its attackers and the damnable doctrines which motivate them and inspire them to attempt genocide & politicide.
-No incitement is needed to make intelligent and informed Americans hate Islam.
+No incitement is needed to make intelligent and informed Americans hate Islam.discrimination

+People naturally make choices.
+If we choose to avoid association with and proximity to persons made inimical to us by their ideology, that is discrimination, but it is not evil.
 Hating a man for his skin pigment is evil.
 Hating a man because he adheres to an ideology which enjoins him to kill or enslave you is not evil, it is common sense.
 Warning people about that ideology and its consequences is not inciting hatred.
-Hatred is incited by the ideology and the acts it inspires.
+Hatred is incited by the ideology and the acts it inspires.violence

 Beirut Embassy bombing